 The CSLR is a scheme that would provide compensation to victims of some types of financial misconduct if they aren’t paid the money ordered in an AFCA decision.

-Funeral plan products are not covered by the proposed design of the CSLR.
+Funeral plan products are not covered by the proposed design of the CSLR, which is to be legislated.
 However, you may want to register your complaint against ACBF with AFCA so there is a record of your dispute should this change.

 More information about liquidations

 - SV Partners